RicciFlowing/NaiveBayes/_posts/2015-10-30-language-detection.markdown

 categories: 'post'
 ---

 Let's write a simple language detector.
-It will recognize German and English texts.
-You can add more languages with ease.
+It will recognize german and english texts.
+But you can add more languages with ease.

 We will need the NaiveText gem, so go ahead ans install it:
 ```